lqc/thinkcspy/source/strings.rst

         A parameter written in a function header with an assignment to a default value which it will receive if no corresponding argument is given for it in the function call.

+    short-circuit evaluation
+        A style of programming that shortcuts extra work as soon as the outcome is know with certainty.
+In this chapter our ``find`` function returned as soon as it found what it was looking for: it didn't traverse all the rest of the items in the string.

     slice
         A part of a string (substring) specified by a range of indices.
 More